RVVeliscu/UART-Driver/README.md

 ```
 After this command you should get a prompter inside the VM

-4. Copy the `*.ko` into the `skels/assginments/1-tracer-checker` directory
+4. Copy the `*.ko` into the `skels/assginments/2-uart-checker` directory
 ```
 # you should be in /home/root inside the VM
-$ cd skels/assignments/1-tracer-checker
+$ cd skels/assignments/2-uart-checker
-$ cp ../1-tracer/tracer.ko .
+$ cp ../2-uart/uart16550.ko .
+# If you cannot find the solution.ko symlink in the checker directory
-# you should also copy the tracer_helper.ko from the _helper directory
+# you should also copy the solution.ko from the _test directory
 # this module is part of the checker
-$ cp  _helper/tracer_helper.ko .
+$ cp  _test/solution.ko .
 ```

 5. Run the checker
 ```
-# you should be in skels/assignments/1-tracer-checker inside the VM
+# you should be in skels/assignments/2-uart-checker inside the VM
 sh _checker
 ```

 ## Submiting the assignment
-1. Create a `*.zip` archive containing all the source files and headers of your solution and a `Kbuild` file that results in the `tracer.ko` module.
+1. Create a `*.zip` archive containing all the source files and headers of your solution and a `Kbuild` file that results in the `uart16550.ko` module.
 > **Warning**
 > Please, keep in mind that you are not allowed to change the header inside the `/src` directory (`vmchecker-next` will overwrite this file, along with others).
 > Also, make sure the sources are in the **root of the archive**.